1. Help Center

 What are electricity, gas and water meters and why do we use them?

 In order to input utility data (electricity, water, gas and heat/stream) into Rio, meters need to be created and assigned to a location.
-Electricity, gas and water meters are used to measure how much of a certain utility is consumed/emitted at a specific location.
-A 'location' within Rio can have multiple 'meters' associated to it.

 To add a meter you will need to define what type of meter you are going to add from the drop down list from the 'Meters' option in 'Account Configuration'.
 Once a meter type has been created the meter will then need to be associated to a specific location:

-A unique 'Meter code' can also be associated to a specific meter:
+A unique 'Meter code' can also be associated to a specific meter.

 • An Electricity meter may have a unique MPAN (Meter Point Administration Number) associated to it, sometimes called an Electricity Supply Number.